mcthuesen/MobilePay-PoS-v10/docs/architectual_principles.md

 receives the response due to an intermittent network issue, then it is safe to retry the initiate payment call.
 The second call will not initiate a new payment, but rather return the *PaymentId* of the already initiated payment.
 This is achieved using the *OrderId* choosen by the client when initiating a new payment.
-We use the *OrderId* as an idempotency key, to determine whether two or more consecutive initiate payment requests are intended to refer to the same payment.
+We use the *OrderId* as an *idempotency key*, to determine whether two or more consecutive initiate payment requests are intended to refer to the same payment.

 We recommend using an exponential backoff with jitter strategy for retrying failed calls due to network and